How Does Generative AI Work: Key Concepts Explained!

 2. Where does generative AI get its data?

 Generative AI models are trained on massive datasets of text, images, audio, code, and other forms of data.
-These datasets can come from various sources, including:

 • Publicly available datasets: Large collections of text and images available online.